PetersonDave/petersondave.github.io/_posts/2018-11-14-Automated-Deployments-With-Sitecore-Octopus-and-Team-City.markdown

 13. Notify via Slack

 The process for deployments leverages OOTB Octopus configuration transformation features to <a href="https://octopus.com/docs/deployment-process/variables/environment-specific-configuration-transforms-with-sensitive-values-in-octopus" target="_blank">transform config files by environment</a>.
 We commit environment-specific configuration transforms for this purpose and let Octopus swap out values with properly scoped variables.

+Obviously, each organization will have different sets of needs for deployments and automation.
+Keep your requirements simply at first and expand as your process matures.